20 Different Types of Fruits Explained

 • Cashews

-The health benefits of nuts are numerous and well-documented, besides being a good source of protein and healthy fats.
+Nuts have numerous and well-documented health benefits, including being a good source of protein and healthy fats.

 Therefore, nuts improve heart health, lower cholesterol levels, and reduce the risk of certain chronic diseases.